johnsolarz/filesystem/development/README.md

 # Development

-Include all work prior to deliverable status here:

-- Concepts
-- Site maps
-- Wireframes
-- Mockups
-- Revisions

-New items created during development should be saved to their respective asset directory, with linked files and images referenced accordingly.
+Include all working content here: concepts, wireframes, mockups, unflattened psd's or vector files.
+Usable items created during development should be saved into their respective Asset directory for production or Final directory if deliverable status.